Burkina Faso national football team: World Cup qualifying

 Burkina Faso first entered the World Cup in the 1978 qualifying tournament, beating Mauritania in the preliminary round before losing 1–3 against Ivory Coast.
 They next entered World Cup qualifying in 1990, losing in the first round to Libya 2–3.
 Burkina Faso withdrew from the 1994 competition but returned in 1998, beating Mauritania again to make it to the final qualifying group stage, however they failed to obtain a single point, finishing bottom of their group.
 They beat Ethiopia in 2002 to again make it to the qualifying group stage, but did not advance, only winning one game against Malawi.

 The team had a strong showing in the 2014 World Cup qualification campaign, reaching the final round of qualifying where it faced Algeria.
 It won 3–2 in Ouagadougou, but lost 1–0 in Blida.
 Despite the 3-3 aggregate, Burkina Faso narrowly missed out on the 2014 World Cup due to the away goals rule.

 Nickname

 The team is nicknamed Les Etalons, which means "The Stallions".
 It is in reference to the legendary horse of Princess Yennenga.
-Supporters of the team at times include a percussion band, which often mimics the sounds of galloping horses at matches.
+Supporters of the team at times include a percussion band, which often mimics the sounds of galloping horses at matches.The team supporters are known for their colorful attire at matches.